HewlettPackard/simplivity-vsphere-csi-driver/docs/snapshot.md

 The CSI snapshot feature follows the same pattern.
 Creating a VolumeSnapshot triggers creation of a VolumeSnapshotContent object which contains the snapshot data.
 A VolumeSnapshot also specifies a VolumeSnapshotClass to provide additional attributes (e.g. retention policy).

-- VolumeSnapshotContent: The Kubernetes cluster resource that represents a snapshot of a persistent volume.
+- **VolumeSnapshotContent**: The Kubernetes cluster resource that represents a snapshot of a persistent volume.
-- VolumeSnapshot: A snapshot request.
+- **VolumeSnapshot**: A snapshot request.
 Creating a VolumeSnapshot triggers a snapshot (VolumeSnapshotContent) and the objects are bound together.
 There is a one-to-one mapping between VolumeSnapshot and VolumeSnapshotContent objects.
-- VolumeSnapshotClass: Dynamically provisioned snapshots specify a VolumeSnapshotClass to provide additional parameters for the snapshot operation.
+- **VolumeSnapshotClass**: Dynamically provisioned snapshots specify a VolumeSnapshotClass to provide additional parameters for the snapshot operation.
 This is similar to how a StorageClass is used for PVs, and allows volumes created from the same StorageClass to be snapshotted with different options (e.g. retention policy).

 ## Volume Snapshot Provisioning